yevbar/browserbased/README.md

 ## Limitations

-This does not offer any stealth or anti-anti-scraping capabilities and is as good as you can make your Puppeteer scripts
+This does not offer any stealth or anti-anti-scraping capabilities and is as good as you can make your COBOL/Puppeteer scripts

 ## Inspiration